 When is the best time to travel to the DPRK?

-Travel to North Korea is now possible all year round due to recent changes in policy from the DPRK national tourism bureau.
+Travel to North Korea is now possible all year round due to changes in policy from the DPRK national tourism bureau.
 North Korea enjoys all four seasons.
-Spring and fall are probably the best times to travel to the DPRK, but each season offers its unique charm in the DPRK.
+Spring and fall are probably the best times to travel, but each season offers its unique charm in the DPRK.
 It’s rainy season from July to the beginning of August in Korea.
 If you’re traveling during the rainy season, bring ponchos and umbrellas.
-We also have tour options during the major holidays in North Korea.
+We have tour options during all major holidays in North Korea.

 Is it safe to travel to the DPRK?

-We’ve been traveling to the DPRK for over a decade and we have been safely bringing tourists with us for over 10 years.
-The DPRK boasts a very low crime rate and in our experience, the DPRK feels incredibly safe.
+We’ve been traveling to the DPRK and safely bringing tourists with us for over a decade.
+The DPRK boasts a very low crime rate and in our experience, the DPRK is an incredibly safe destination for tourists.
 We have not had any reported thefts or incidents on any of our tours and our local guides take good care to ensure the traveler’s safety and well-being.
 Despite recent political events, tourism is not affected and our staff maintains good relations with foreign embassies to monitor the safety of all of our tourists.
 See our blog posts “Effects of UN Sanctions and Political Threats on Travel” and “Is it Safe to Visit North Korea?” for more details.

 Can Americans travel to North Korea?

-Effective September 1, 2017, it is not permitted for U.S. citizens to travel to North Korea.
+Effective September 1, 2017 it is not permitted for U.S. citizens traveling on U.S passports to travel to North Korea.
 On August 2 2017, the U.S Department of State officially announced that all U.S. passports are declared invalid for travel to the Democratic People’s Republic of Korea (North Korea) unless the travel meets certain criteria.
 The travel ban became effective beginning on September 1, 2017.
 The travel ban shall remain in effect for one year unless extended or sooner revoked by the U.S. Secretary of State.
-We are no longer accepting tour applications for U.S citizens.
+We are no longer accepting tour applications from U.S. citizens traveling on U.S. passports.
 For more, see our Official Statement.